Weather Underground (weather service): History

 In 1995 Weather Underground Inc. became a commercial entity separate from the university.
 It has grown to provide weather for print sources, in addition to its online presence.
 In 2005, Weather Underground became the weather provider for the Associated Press; Weather Underground also provides weather reports for some newspapers, including the San Francisco Chronicle.
 Alan Steremberg also worked on the early development of the Google search engine with Larry Page and Sergey Brin.

 In October 2008, Jeff Masters reported that the site was No. 2 for Internet weather information in 2008.

 In February 2010, Weather Underground launched FullScreenWeather.com (now a redirect to weather.com), a full screen weather Web tool with integrated mapping and mobile device use in mind.

 On July 2, 2012, The Weather Channel announced that it would acquire Weather Underground, which would become operated as part of The Weather Channel Companies, LLC, which was later renamed "The Weather Company".
-The Weather Underground web site continues to operate as a separate entity from The Weather Channel primary site, weather.com, with its existing staff retained.
-Third-party web analytics providers Alexa and SimilarWeb rate the site as the 117th and 98th most-visited site in the United States, respectively, as of July 2015.
+The Weather Underground web site continued to operate as a separate entity from The Weather Channel primary site, weather.com, with its existing staff retained.
+Third-party web analytics providers Alexa and SimilarWeb rated the site as the 117th and 98th most-visited site in the United States, respectively, as of July 2015.
 SimilarWeb rates the site as the second most visited weather website globally, attracting more than 47 million visitors per month.
-The Weather Company also uses the site's San Francisco headquarters as a regional office.
+The Weather Company also used the site's San Francisco headquarters as a regional office.

-The site popularity also helped launch a television show hosted by meteorologist Mike Bettes, which aired on The Weather Channel from 1 p.m. to 5 p.m.
+The site's popularity also helped launch a television show hosted by meteorologist Mike Bettes, which originally aired on The Weather Channel from 1 p.m. to 5 p.m.
 ET.
-The show was renamed Weather Unfiltered on May 13, 2024.
+The show was renamed Weather Unfiltered on May 13, 2024 and moved to 6 p.m. to 10 p.m. as of October 29, 2024 as part of a major schedule adjustment for the network.

 On October 28, 2015, Jeff Masters noted that IBM had officially announced an agreement to acquire The Weather Company's mobile and cloud-based Web properties, including Weather Underground, WSI, weather.com, and also the Weather Company brand.
 The Weather Channel television service remained a separate entity, later sold to Entertainment Studios in 2018.
 The deal was finalized on January 29, 2016.

 On October 3, 2019, Jeff Masters announced that he would be leaving Weather Underground.

 On August 22, 2023, IBM agreed to sell The Weather Company to private equity firm Francisco Partners for an undisclosed sum.
 After the acquisition of the company was completed in February 2024, Weather Underground also became controlled by the American private equity firm.